-Figure 8.
-Interpolation examples of (a) appearance latent vectors and (b) geometric latent vectors. (c) Transfer the learned expression to the face images in Multi-PIE dataset.
+To test whether appearance and geometric information are disentangled in the proposed model, we try to transfer the learned expression from CK+ to another face dataset, Multi-Pie [12], by fine-turning the appearance generator Figure 10: Interpolation examples of (a) appearance latent vectors and (b) geometric latent vectors. (c) Transfer the learned expression to the face images in Multi-PIE dataset.

-erator on the target face dataset while fixing the parameters in the geometric generator.
-Figure 8(c) shows the result of transferring the expressions of 8(b) into the faces of Multi-Pie.
+on the target face dataset while fixing the parameters in the geometric generator.
+Figure 10(c) shows the result of transferring the expressions of 10(b) into the faces of Multi-Pie.
 The expressions from the gray faces of CK+ have been transferred into the color faces of Multi-Pie.

-3.1.3.
-EXPERIMENT ON CIFAR-10
+3.1.3 Experiment on CIFAR-10

-We further test our model on the CIFAR-10 (Krizhevsky & Hinton, 2009) dataset, which includes various object categories and has 50,000 training examples.
+We further test our model on the CIFAR-10 [21] dataset, which includes various object categories and has 50,000 training examples.
 We randomly sample Z^a from N(0, \mathbf{I}{d_a}).
 For Z^g , we interpolate one dimension from $-\gamma$ to γ and fix the other dimensions to 0.
-Figure 9 shows interpolated examples generated by model learned from the car category.
+Figure 11 shows interpolated examples generated by model learned from the car category.
 For each row, we use different Z^a and interpolate the same dimension of Z^g .
 The results show that each dimension of Z^g controls a specific geometric transformation.